bossauh/prettylog/README.md

 - `cache_size` : `int` How many logs to store in the cache before updating the file again.
 Defaults to 5.
 - `disabled_group_prints` : `List[str]` List of groups that are disabled for printing.
 Defaults to None
 - `disabled_group_files` : `List[str]` List of groups that are disabled for writing to a file.
 Defaults to None
+- `callbacks` : `Callbacks` What callbacks to call.
+Check the example below on how to provide and use callbacks.

 ## Logging Methods
 You can optionally pass a `group="my group"` parameter into each logging method to specify which group that specific log belongs to.